ChrstphrHll/npc_gen/students/Brannos Bellas.md

 # Brannos Bellas
 ---
 ### Description
-- Human Barbarian from Floating Island
+- Human Barbarian from Principality of the Palus Peoples
 - 6th year Protection student in Fiesn
-- long straight blonde hair that's plain, Amber eyes, and Dark Brown skin
+- long wavy dark red hair that's put up, Amber eyes, and Dark Brown skin
 - Is Progressive and Opportunistic, and has Balance as their ideal

 ### Organizations